-Friends, family and an employer may all be invited to contribute to your ABLE Account.
-The total allowable contributions from all contributors combined is currently \$15,000 in any given tax year.
+Friends, family and an employer may contribute to your ABLE account.
+The total allowable contributions from all contributors combined is currently \$16,000 (2022) in any given tax year.
+A working account owner may be able to contribute more.
 Your contributions to an ABLE account are not tax deductible for purposes of filing your federal taxes, but may be deductible for purposes of your state income tax depending on where you live.
-While you or your family may not have the resources to contribute \$15,000 annually, you might also consider crowdsourcing or letting relatives and friends know about your specific future savings goals and how they can help make it happen.
+While you or your family may not have the resources to contribute \$16,000 annually, you might consider providing others with the direct crowdsourcing link to your state ABLE account for direct contributions.
+Crowdsourcing through non-ABLE accounts are subject to income counting rules.
+As a rule of thumb, always let relatives and friends know about your specific future savings goals so that they understand how they can help you reach them.